kubernetes-sigs/gateway-api/geps/gep-4768/index.md

   // CEL expression for advanced filtering (e.g., matching response codes, headers).
   Matches string `json:"matches,omitempty"`

-  // A list of specific fields or headers to include in the logs.
-  Fields []string `json:"fields,omitempty"`

   // A list of specific fields to include in the logs, specifying their source.
   Fields []LogField `json:"fields,omitempty"`